rebroad/mame/Vector_CRT_Emulation_Documentation.md

 **Problem**: Lines appear too bright where they connect/join

 **Root Cause**:
-- Each line segment has intensity 0 at the start and full intensity at the end
-- When lines connect, the end of one line (full intensity) meets the start of the next (intensity 0)
-- The additive blending accumulates intensity at connection points
-- This creates bright spots that don't match real CRT behavior
+- Each segment is drawn using the end vertex’s intensity across the whole segment.
+The start vertex’s 0 does not mean the new segment is dim; it only prevents the previous segment from depositing unintended light.
+- At joins, neighboring segments overlap spatially due to finite beam width and anti-alias kernels.
+Additive blending double-counts energy near the shared endpoint, producing a hotspot.

-**Code Location**: `vg_flush()` in `avgdvg.cpp` lines 125-126
+**Code Location**: `vg_flush()` in `avgdvg.cpp` lines 125–126; line emission happens in `vector.cpp::screen_update()`.

 ### 2. Incorrect Flicker Implementation